4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Days 3-6

-You might be wondering why we chose to spend 3 days in Negombo, which is often thought of as a transit town, given it’s proximity to the international airport.
+You might wonder why we spent three days in Negombo, which is often thought of as a transit town given its proximity to the international airport.

-The reason we decided to spend 4 days in Negombo is that travelling around Sri Lanka can be a long and laborious process.
+The reason we decided to spend four days in Negombo is that travelling around Sri Lanka can be a long and laborious process.

 Travelling around Sri Lanka

-Bus journeys and train journeys in Sri Lanka can be long [and occasionally mildly harrowing].
+Bus and train journeys in Sri Lanka can be long [and occasionally mildly harrowing].

 Some destinations in Sri Lanka are also sparsely covered by public transport.

-Therefore it’s better to travel slower and for slightly longer if your budget allows.
+Therefore, if your budget allows, it’s better to travel slower and for slightly longer.
 You can often lose half a day travelling to your next destination as well.

 If you aim to spend 3-4 days in a location, you will actually see more of it than if you just rush through.